...

 Lenders also consider your income and debt-to-income ratio (DTI).
 Your income shows your ability to repay the loan, while your DTI indicates how much of your income already goes toward debt payments.
 A lower DTI generally improves your chances of loan approval.
 Lenders want to ensure you can comfortably manage the new loan payments along with your existing debts.
 Having a clear picture of your monthly budget will help you determine a comfortable loan payment amount.
 LendingTree explains that fixed APRs, terms, and monthly payments are standard with most fence financing options.

-Loan Amounts and Project Budget
+Matching the Loan to Your Project Budget

 Before applying for financing, determine your project budget.
 Get a few quotes from fencing contractors like A G Vinyl Fencing to understand the potential costs for services like vinyl fencing or decking.
 Knowing the total cost helps you determine the loan amount you need.
 Borrowing more than you need means paying more interest over time.
 LendingTree cites the average fence cost in 2022 as $6,700 (based on Home Depot data), which can give you a starting point for your budget.
 Acorn Finance points out that some lenders offer unsecured personal loans up to $100,000.